 - Compromise by suggesting your vegan dog treats and merging a few meat-free meals per month while giving meat-based protein the rest of the time for a balanced omnivorous diet.

 With lots of research and detailed preparation of meals, it is possible to get dogs all the nutrients they require without meat.
-Moreover, for dogs with quite sensitive stomachs or serious allergies, a vegan diet, under the control of a veterinarian, can be life-saving.
-Just make sure to consult with experts before you take this route.
+Moreover, for dogs with sensitive stomachs or severe allergies, a vegan diet, under the control of a veterinarian, can be life-saving.
+However, could you consult with experts before you take this route?

 Like humans, vegan food for dogs consists of organic nutrients certified by the USDA.
-You can decide to make your own food or purchase it.
-If your dog has a special diet, you can now find specialty brands on the internet.
-Sometimes it is much easier to make your own food if your dog has health problems like food allergies and digestion.
+You can decide to make your food or purchase it.
+If your dog has a special diet, you can now find specialty brands online.
+Sometimes it is much easier to make food if your dog has health problems like allergies and digestion.

 As you can see, there are various reasons to give your dog vegan-based food.
-First, take the time to learn what your dog likes.
-Always check with your vet to learn the newest information on vegan dog food.
-Always present new food slowly so that your dog can adapt it easily.
+First, I’d like you to please take the time to learn what your dog likes.
+You can always check with your vet for the newest vegan dog food information.
+Always present fresh food slowly so your dog can adapt quickly.